File: PVE-6950, Last Updated: Apr 2018, By: LRB, JLL, CMB

 Finding registered components can be difficult for non-standard items, and only ACI (ACI database) and Alberta (ABSA database) provide public listings.
 We have some listed on our website as well (PVEng CRN Listing).

 Submission for Registration

 Registration is handled the same way as a pressure vessel in Canada.
 The application is examined by a reviewer.
-Any missing information is requested.
-Design shortcomings are fixed.
-Usually the process takes a few weeks to a couple of months, but be careful, depending on the assigned reviewer and province it can take over a year.
+Any missing information is requested and design shortcomings are fixed as needed.
+Usually the process takes a few weeks to a couple of months, but isolated cases have taken over a year.
 Do what you can to get all of the above mentioned required information up front.

-See the piping page for more details on the required paperwork which is different for each jurisdiction.
+See the piping page for more details on the required paperwork for each jurisdiction.
 Officially, fabrication must wait for the registration to be complete, but many projects cannot wait.
-If the manufacturer must proceed with fabrication, they risk rework or scrapping a system if design or qc changes are required.
+If the manufacturer must proceed with fabrication, they risk rework or scrapping a system if design or QC changes are required.

 There is no review process for Quebec piping.
 The piping is built and shipped as with any other province, filling out the correct provincial forms.
 The drawing, calculation set and quality documents are shipped with the pipe to be inspected by the onsite Authorized Inspector.